wisp-forest/Chowl/src/main/resources/assets/chowl-industries/lavender/entries/chowl_handbook/panels/drawer_panel.md

 }
 ```

 The {blue}Drawer Panel{} is the most basic and essential Chowl® panel.
-It stores 2048 of an item variant.
+It stores a large quantity of a single Item.

 ;;;;;